heartcombo/simple_form/README.md

 You have to be sure that you added a copy of the [Twitter Bootstrap](http://twitter.github.com/bootstrap) assets on your application.

-For more informations see the output of the generator and our [example application](https://github.com/rafaelfranca/simple_form-bootstrap) code.
+For more information see the output of the generator and our [example application](https://github.com/rafaelfranca/simple_form-bootstrap) code.

 You can see how it works using [this link](http://simple-form-bootstrap.herokuapp.com/).

 ### The wrappers API

-With **SimpleForm** you can configure how your components will be renderized using the wrappers API.
+With **SimpleForm** you can configure how your components will be rendered using the wrappers API.
 The syntax looks like this:

 ```ruby